 PRESERVING COFFINS, DRESS AND OTHER FUNERARY PARAPHERNALIA, 1731-1808 unique opportunity presented itself to document every discernible detail of a practically undisturbed crypt, and to deposit the complete group of finds, which were to be removed from the burial place, in museums for further treatment.
 Coffins, sets of clothes and burial paraphernalia went to the collection of the Tragor Ignác Museum, while the remains of the circa 300 buried corpses were deposited in the Anthropological Collection of the Hungarian Natural History Museum.
-Close anthropological and pathological study of the mummified bodies provides information about the health, lifestyle and the acquired or inherited diseases present in eighteenth-century Hungarian society.3 ing their monastery and a small church with a crypt in the main square.
+Close anthropological and pathological study of the mummified bodies provides information about the health, lifestyle and the acquired or inherited diseases present in eighteenth-century Hungarian society.

+Monks of the Dominican order settled in the city in 1699, and immediately set about constructing their monastery and a small church with a crypt in the main square.
 Taking the cue from the monks' clothing, the popular term for the church became the 'church of the white ones'.
 Three years later, the monastery of Vác became a convent, and work on the extension of the church began; a new tower was raised, with a large crypt below with an entrance from outside.
 The church was widened between 1746 and 1755, which entailed the partial alteration of earlier existing crypts as well.
-The old cellar under the new side-chapel of the church was also used as a burial crypt from that point onwards.4 (Figs. 2 and 3) Despite Royal decrees which regulated or rather forbade the use of communal crypts without dividing walls for general health considerations, the crypt in the Dominican church of Vác continued in use until
+The old cellar under the new side-chapel of the church was also used as a burial crypt from that point onwards.
+(Figs. 2 and 3) Despite Royal decrees which regulated or rather forbade the use of communal crypts without dividing walls for general health considerations, the crypt in the Dominican church of Vác continued in use until